My Recommendation For First Timers

 Why I Suggest This

-While older is better when it comes to balsamic vinegar, that does not mean that an older and more expensive product will necessarily make a difference in all situations.
+While older is typically seen as better when it comes to balsamic vinegar, that does not mean that an older and more expensive product will necessarily make a difference in all situations.

 For example, if I put three slices of fresh mozzarella next to each other with each type of balsamic vinegar.